-Paris Cafe Asparagus and Herb Quiche
+Bistro Asparagus and Herb Quiche

 April in Paris quiche is more like it.
 Younger than springtime is this quiche, with its herbs and cheese mix.
 Perfect with lamb’s lettuce salad.
 You could substitute tender, sauteed leeks for the asparagus on another day.